 Obtain Licence by Deception

 It is an offence under section 49 of the Road Transport Act 2013 to obtain or renew a driver’s licence by a false statement, misrepresentation or dishonest means.
 It is also an offence to possess a driver’s licence obtained by those means.
+The maximum penalty is a fine of 20 penalty units.

 What is a Misrepresentation?